tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 Equity and LEAP-style spreads are not competing ideas.
 They are **tools designed for different constraints**.

-- Equity excels when time is not a binding variable and capital is available
+- Equity excels when time is not a binding variable and risk is scaled through position sizing
 - Long-dated bull call spreads excel when capital efficiency and defined risk matter, and when time risk must be managed rather than ignored

 For this $TGT setup: